 Regular flights from Copenhagen to Bornholm’s own little airport outside Rønne take just 30 minutes and can be a reasonably cheap and civilised way to get here – even managing to find the time to serve some coffee.
 See www.dat.dk.

 You can also take the overnight ferry from Køge (just south of Copenhagen) to Rønne, which takes about 6 hours.
 This can be a very good option if you’re arriving late into Denmark or if the ferry from Ystad is fully booked (which it can be at the height of the season).
 There’s a passenger (and cycle) only ferry from Kolobrzeg (in Poland) to Nexø (on Bornholm’s southeast coast) which takes 4 and a half hours and sails between April and October.
+During the high season from the end of June to the middle of August there are also ferries (cars and passengers) sailing every Saturday from Świnoujście with ttlines and polferries.

 Lots of different ways to get here and we’re always happy to give guidance on the best routes.